TheGameBoi/Scrappy/README.md

 # Scrappy

-Scrappy is a simple, yet efficient, application for Rust and allows users to calculate how much scrap and other resources they will get from recycling at different locations such as Safe-Zones and Monuments without the need to guess or keep notes written down. **It is open-source to ensure transparency with end-users.**
+Scrappy is a simple, yet handy, application for the game Rust and allows players to calculate how many resources various items will give from recycling at different locations on the map, such as Safe-Zones and Monuments, without the need to guess or keep notes written down.

+# Overview

+Ever since the May 2025 update for Rust by FacePunch, the recyclers in game have been changed on how they work:
+Safe-Zones now only give 80% of the resources from every item.
+Monuments will now give 120% of the resources from every item.
+Instead of having to do math on paper, in your head, or even make guesses on what you'll get from recycling at different locations, Scrappy automatically calculates the recycled item's resources by the appropriate number based on the location and item you select, giving you an edge when it comes to grinding and gathering resources.

 **Not Affiliated with FacePunch or Anyone Else**
+**It is open-source to ensure transparency with end-users.**

 ![Image 1](https://github.com/TheGameBoi/Scrappy/blob/master/backend/imgs/darktheme.png)
 ![Image 2](https://github.com/TheGameBoi/Scrappy/blob/master/backend/imgs/scrappy2.png)
 ![Image 3](https://github.com/TheGameBoi/Scrappy/blob/master/backend/imgs/scrappy3.png)